vivekmalik2006/Ledger/README.md

 ## Compliance positioning

-At a SEBI-hosted hackathon, this is the part that matters most.
-Short
-version: Ledger is not an investment adviser — it executes rules the customer pre-authorized, the same legal shape as a standing instruction.
+Ledger is not an investment adviser — it executes rules the customer pre-authorized, the same legal shape as a standing instruction.
 Full reasoning in [`docs/COMPLIANCE.md`](docs/COMPLIANCE.md).